Mayor Catherine Pugh and the Board of Estimates today sprinkled $60,000 worth of travel and training approvals without comment or question.

-In contrast, Mary Talley, director of the Department of Human Resources, and two aides will attend the Society for Human Resource Management Conference in Chicago between June 16 and 21.
+In contrast, Mary H. Talley, director of the Department of Human Resources, and two of her aides will attend the Society for Human Resource Management Conference in Chicago between June 16 and 21.

 Total cost: $13,066.05.

 More than half of the expenses come from staying at a hotel that’s 50% above the $289-a-day recommended “subsistence rate” that the city uses for staff staying in Chicago.
-(The allowable rate for federal government employees lodging in Chicago is $215-a-day, according to FedTravel.com.)
+(For federal employees, the allowable rate for lodging in Chicago is $215-a-day, according to FedTravel.com.)

-Talley asked the board for $2,100 above the city’s subsistence rate to cover the hotel costs for herself, HR deputy director Jacia T. Smith and senior HR professional Njukang Asong for five nights.
+One of Baltimore’s best-paid officials at $192,900 a year, Talley asked the board for $2,100 above the city’s subsistence rate to cover her own hotel costs as well as those for HR deputy director Jacia T. Smith and senior HR professional Njukang Asong.

-Another $1,119.75 was allotted to cover Chicago’s stiff hotel tax.
-And for the trio’s meals and incidentals in the Windy City – over $600.
+Another $1,120 was allotted to cover Chicago’s stiff hotel tax.
+As for the trio’s meals and incidentals in the Windy City – north of $600.

 A dozen other employees got board approval today to travel to California, Tennessee, Georgia, Florida and Massachusetts.

 For example, Berke Attila and Chichi Nyagah-Nash, at the Department of General Services, will attend the Government Fleet Expo in San Diego at a cost of $5,300.

 Two health department employees will spend three nights in Atlanta as part of a STD prevention program ($2,852).